 We must address homelessness with compassion and accountability.
 Tent encampments on our sidewalks are unsafe, unsanitary and unacceptable.
 We can offer assistance without allowing unruly behavior.
 We must review the contracts with all the non-profit organizations that City Hall uses to provide homeless services and investigate where money can be saved by eliminating redundancies.
 One-third of the homeless population in San Francisco has a mental illness and we must treat the underlying condition.
 We should expand the Behavioral Health Court — a program for mentally ill people that works — and strengthen conservatorship laws so so the people suffering on our streets can get treatment.

 A humane society should make caring for mentally ill people a priority.
 Many are homeless, but we first must address the mental illness.
 When someone is suffering from psychosis, housing and job services can't help him if he won't take his medication.
 We should allow authorities in egregious cases to require people to take the medication they need to function.
 It's respectful, compassionate and essential.

 [Click to read Joel's essays on mental illness]

-I'm a dog person and know that dogs are loved as members of many families.
+Joel is a dog person and he knows that dogs are loved as members of many families.
 Dogs are good for kids, seniors and our soul.
 They bring neighbors together and help build community.
 We need more shared, open space for families and responsible dog owners to safely play and relax together.
 We can also be good stewards of the environment without overly restricting where people and pets can go in our parks.
-San Francisco is an urban city of 850,000 people, which means the foremost mission of our parks should be recreation and outdoor access for everyone.
+San Francisco is an urban city of 885,000 people, which means the foremost mission of our parks should be recreation and outdoor access for everyone.

 [Click to read Joel's essays on dogs]